 This time, though, TABC investigators closed the ticket roughly one month later without further action taken.
 Even if the alleged over-service couldn't be proven, I'm a little surprised that the failure to report a breach of the peace wasn't addressed.
-I'm not privy to the inner workings of the agency, though, so I'm sure there was a reason.
+I'm not privy to the inner workings of the agency, though, so I'll have to assume there was a good reason.

 1/19/2011: Law enforcement called this location out for allegedly serving an intoxicated person.
 TABC agents dutifully investigated the claim but seem to have found insufficient evidence of the over-service.
 The complaint was closed roughly one month after the initial complaint with no further action taken.

 The Addison location remains open and popular, which is frankly kind of astounding considering how often the cops have to roll out there to break up fights and stop drunk drivers.
 Nevertheless, it remains a hotspot for North Dallas bar-goers and I don't see that changing any time soon.
 I do hope the TABC manages to rein in its (alleged) wild behaviors more successfully in the future.